You Are Not Alone

 Location: Joseph T. Quinlan Bereavement Center, 5 Plains Road, Augusta, NJ 07822

 To memorialize a loved one allows us to celebrate everything they were to us while trying to find a way through what we have lost.
 Our interfaith Memorial Services offer an opportunity to remember, reflect on and celebrate all that our loved one was in our lives and what they continue to mean to us after their death.
 The loved ones of our hospice families are honored through a name-reading and memorial ceremony.
 Community members may also have their loved ones honored in these services.
-These annual Memorial Services are held in each county we serve.

 Please call our bereavement center to speak with agency staff (973-948-2283) with any questions you have regarding our memorial services or to have your loved one’s name added to those to be remembered.